60. Department of Defense (DoD) Regulations for Human Subject Research

 - The investigator must agree to abide by all applicable local laws regulations, customs, and practices, and all requirements of the local IRB or ethics board reviewing the research.

-Periodically, but no less than annually, the RIO QA/QI Officer, qualified designee, or local entity must conduct a systematic and independent examination to assess whether the research activities were implemented; and the data were recorded, analyzed and accurately reported according to the IRB protocol.
+Periodically, but no less than annually, the RI Research Compliance Officer, qualified designee, or local entity must conduct a systematic and independent examination to assess whether the research activities were implemented; and the data were recorded, analyzed and accurately reported according to the IRB protocol.